arpastrana/jax_fdm/README.md

 ![](fdm_header.gif)

-JAX FDM enables the solution of inverse form-finding problems of discrete force networks, and streamlines the integration of form-fiding simulations into deep learning architectures for machine learnign research.
+JAX FDM enables the solution of inverse form-finding problems of discrete force networks and streamlines the integration of form-fiding simulations into deep learning architectures for machine learning research.

 - simple to use API.